 Washing your car without water is completely doable by using waterless car wash products.
 However, you will never achieve as great results as if you were washing your car the traditional way.

 A Waterless wash is good, but only if your vehicle isn’t filthy and if you regularly clean it.
-By regularly, I mean at least once a week.
+By regularly, I mean at least once every two weeks.

 Waterless wash products contain a lot of lubricants that will prevent scratching the car.
 However, if your car is filthy and you don’t follow the proper guidelines, you will probably cause some swirl marks and scratches on your vehicle.